 Since it’s gained “superfood” status sea buckthorn can be found in all manner of products marketed by companies trying to capitalize on the hype.
-Anything from foods and juices to cosmetics and skin care products.
+Anything from foods and juices to cosmetics and skincare products.

 There are plenty of health claims related to sea buckthorn, but the most reputable seems to be related to skin health and mental function.
-The seeds contain an oil that’s marketed as “sea buckthorn oil” that is an effective treatment for all manner of skin disorders.
+The seeds contain an oil that’s marketed as “sea buckthorn oil” which is an effective treatment for all manner of skin disorders.
 That same oil is also purported to be an effective sunblock.

 The fruit themselves are rich in omega 3 fatty acids, along with a long list of amino acids and antioxidants.
 They’re second only to rose hips in total vitamin C content too.

 The fruit is quite tart, and it’s often either pressed into a juice that’s sweetened and drunk, or made into a sweetened jam.
 That said, there are plenty of people that eat them out of hand.
 Here are a few sea buckthorn recipes to try with your first harvest: